 The Oxford Fintech Programme from Saïd Business School, University of Oxford, aims to equip participants with the knowledge, tools, expertise, and network to create meaningful change in the shifting financial technology landscape.
-During the ten weeks of the programme, participants are empowered to capitalise on future business trends and seize the plethora of emerging opportunities in the worlds of fintech, regtech and proptech.
+During the eight weeks of the programme, participants are empowered to capitalise on future business trends and seize the plethora of emerging opportunities in the worlds of fintech, regtech and proptech.

 To achieve this goal, Oxford Saïd has enlisted a group of powerful, successful businesspeople and world-renowned academics to construct the Oxford Fintech Programme, and to help guide participants as they navigate the content of each module.